What is Postpartum Depersonalization and Derealization? A Guide to That "Out of Body" Feeling

 What Is Postpartum Depersonalization and Derealization?

-Depersonalization is the feeling of being detached from yourself.
-It's as if you are an outside observer of your own thoughts, feelings, and body.
+Depersonalization is the jarring sensation of performing a task, like changing a diaper or rocking a fussy baby, and feeling completely detached from yourself.
+You feel like a passenger in your own body.
+You are doing the work, but you cannot access the feeling of it.
+It leaves you with a hollow, frightening sense of absence.
 People describe it as watching a movie of their own life, or going through the motions like a robot.
 You may feel emotionally numb, cut off from your own memories, or like your hands and face don't quite belong to you.

 What Postpartum Derealization and Depersonalization Actually Feel Like